Azure/azure-docs-sdk-dotnet/api/overview/azure/hdinsight.md

 ### Create a Cluster

 A new cluster can be created by calling `client.Clusters.Create()`.

+#### Samples

+Code samples for creating several common types of HDInsight clusters are available: [HDInsight .NET Samples](https://github.com/Azure-Samples/hdinsight-dotnet-sdk-samples).

 #### Example